ctfer-io/chall-manager/webdocs/design/the-need/index.md

 They conceived solutions that would fit their need, considering a set of functionalities and requirements, then built, released and deployed them successfully.

 Some of them are famous:
-- [CTFd whale](https://github.com/frankli0324/ctfd-whale) is a [CTFd](https://ctfd.io) plugin able to spin up Docker containers on demand.
+- [CTFd whale](https://github.com/frankli0324/ctfd-whale) is a [CTFd](https://ctfd.io) plugin able to spin up Docker containers on demand ;
-- [CTFd owl](https://github.com/D0g3-Lab/H1ve/tree/master/CTFd/plugins/ctfd-owl) is an alternative to CTFd whale, less famous.
+- [CTFd owl](https://github.com/D0g3-Lab/H1ve/tree/master/CTFd/plugins/ctfd-owl) is an alternative to CTFd whale ;
-- [KubeCTF](https://github.com/DownUnderCTF/ctfd-kubectf-plugin) is another [CTFd](https://ctfd.io) plugin made to spin up Kubernetes environments.
+- [KubeCTF](https://github.com/DownUnderCTF/ctfd-kubectf-plugin) is another [CTFd](https://ctfd.io) plugin made by DownUnderCTF to spin up Kubernetes environments ;
-- [Klodd](https://klodd.tjcsec.club/) is a [rCTF](https://rctf.redpwn.net/) service also made to spin up Kubernetes environments.
+- [Klodd](https://klodd.tjcsec.club/) is a [rCTF](https://rctf.redpwn.net/) service made to spin up Kubernetes environments.

-Nevertheless, they partially solved the root problem: those solutions solved the problem in a context (Docker, Kubernetes), with a Domain Specific Language (DSL) that does not guarantee non-vendor-lock-in nor ease use and testing, and lack functionalities such as [Hot Update](/docs/chall-manager/design/hot-update).
+Nevertheless, they partially solved the root problem: these solutions solved the problem in a given context (Docker, Kubernetes), with most of the time a Domain Specific Language (DSL) that does not guarantee non-vendor-lock-in nor ease use and testing, and lack functionalities such as [Hot Update](/docs/chall-manager/design/hot-update).

 An ideal solution to this problem require:
-- the use of a programmatic language, not a DSL (non-vendor-lock-in and functionalities)
+- the use of a **programming language**, not a DSL (non-vendor-lock-in and functionalities) ;
-- the capacity to deploy an instance without the solution itself (non-vendor-lock-in)
+- the capability to **deploy an instance without the solution itself** (non-vendor-lock-in, way to test manually) ;
-- the capacity to use largely-adopted technologies (e.g. Terraform, Ansible, etc., for functionalities)
+- the capability to **use largely-adopted technologies** (e.g. Terraform, Ansible, AWS, Kubernetes, etc.) ;
-- the genericity of its approach to avoid re-implementing the solution for every service provider (functionalities)
+- the **genericity** of its approach to avoid re-implementing the solution for every service provider (functionalities).

-There were no existing solutions that fits those requirements...
-Until now.
+Before Chall-Manager, there was no solution that would fit these specifications.

 ## Grey litterature survey

-Follows an exhaustive grey litterature survey on the solutions made to solve the Challenge on Demand problem.
+Follows an exhaustive grey litterature survey on the existing solutions and their approach to the Challenge on Demand problem.
-To enhance this one, please open an issue or a pull request, we would be glad to improve it !
+To enhance it please open an issue or a pull request, we would be glad to improve it !

 <table>
     <tr align="center"><th>Service</th><th>CTF platform</th><th>Genericity</th><th>Technical approach</th><th>Scalable</th></tr>